morintd/ts-generate-schema/README.md

   --to       Extension of generated json-schema     [string] [default: "jsc.ts"] --export   How to export generated json-schema from file
-                                            [string] [default: "export default"]
+                                            [string] [default: "export default"] --out       Path to the generated schema directory     [string] [default: "schema"]
 ```

 ## Motivation